Trial-Ready Houston Employment Attorney

 Areas of Service

-The Craighead Law Firm, PLLC is a Houston Employment Law Firm located in Houston, Texas.
+The Craighead Law Firm, PLLC is an Employment Law Firm located in Houston, Texas.
 The Craighead Law Firm represents clients throughout Houston and the State of Texas, including in Harris, Brazoria, Fort Bend, Montgomery, and Galveston counties.

 If you have been wronged by your employer or are a victim of wage theft, you may be entitled to compensation.
-The Craighead Law Firm handles cases ranging from wrongful termination to wage theft and loss of overtime pay.
+The Craighead Law Firm handles cases ranging from wrongful termination to wage theft and a variety of other issues.
 If you are a victim of wrongful discharge, retaliation, sexual harassment, unpaid wages, or other unlawful circumstances that have caused you damages or loss in wages, call an Employment Law Firm that Houstonians can depend on.

 Should I report violations to my employer?